Student Services and Resources

 ombudsperson.utoronto.ca

-As part of the University's commitment to ensuring the rights of its individual members are protected, the University Ombudsperson investigates complaints from any member of the University not handled through regular University channels.
+As part of the University’s commitment to ensuring that the rights of its individual members are protected, the University Ombudsperson is devoted to ensuring procedural fairness and just and reasonable outcomes.
+The Office of the Ombudsperson provides a confidential environment for members of the University community to discuss concerns related to the University.
 The Ombudsperson is independent of all administrative structures of the University and is accountable only to Governing Council.

 In handling a complaint, the Ombudsperson has access to all relevant files and information and to all appropriate University officials.
 All matters are in strict confidence unless the individual involved approves otherwise.
 The Ombudsperson offers advice and assistance and can recommend changes in academic or administrative procedures where this seems justified.
-For additional information, please visit the University Ombudsperson website.
 The services of the Office are available by appointment at all three U of T campuses.

 Orientation, Transition & Engagement